Germany Medical Device Reimbursement Strategy

 • Reimbursement Applications: Work with the relevant medical societies to apply for new reimbursement mechanisms, such as OPS, EBM or GOÄ codes, NUB reimbursement or inclusion in the German Medical Aids Directory.

-• Pilot Projects: Initiate pilot projects with local German sickness funds.
+• Pilot Projects: Initiate pilot projects and selective contracts with local German sickness funds.